Click on the image of the Conference flyer (above) to download a copy.

 If you have a query or would like further information, click here

-The research leading to these results has received funding from the European Union Seventh Framework Programme (FP7 – HEALTH.2010.3.1-1 – two stage) under grant agreement n° 258583.
+This project has received funding from the European Union’s Seventh Framework Programme for research, technological development and demonstration under grant agreement no 258583.